zeroshann/CC103-FinalProject-CS1205-Team8/README.md

 - Prompt for Customer Name, Order Name, and Urgency (1 = Normal, 2 = Priority)
 - If urgency is 2 → push to priorityQueueOrders
 - If urgency is 1 → push to normalQueue
+- If order duplicates → prints warning, not added

 ### ▶️ processOrder()
 - Check priorityQueueOrders first — if not empty, pop the top order